-WH spokesman: Kelly hasn't offered to resign
+Kelly discussed resigning, but no formal offer

+Talk of Kelly's viability as chief of staff reached a fever pitch on Friday afternoon amid intense scrutiny surrounding the handling of domestic abuse allegations against White House staff secretary Rob Porter, who resigned Wednesday while denying the allegations against him.

-Washington (CNN)The White House is denying chief of staff John Kelly has offered to resign.
+White House deputy press secretary Hogan Gidley adamantly denied that Kelly had offered to resign in any way.

-"He has not offered to resign," spokesman Hogan Gidley told CNN.
+"He has not offered to resign," Gidley told CNN Friday.

+While the source said there was no indication on Friday that Trump would ask Kelly to resign over the matter, another source told CNN's Gloria Borger that Trump has been asking friends and associates over the phone about various potential replacements for the chief of staff position.

+Those would-be candidates include House Majority Leader Kevin McCarthy, Budget Director Mick Mulvaney and House Freedom Caucus Chairman Mark Meadows.
+Chief economic adviser Gary Cohn and CIA Director Mike Pompeo could also be on the list of potential replacements.

+Kelly has said he is willing to resign multiple times in the past over disagreements with the President, sources said, calling it a tactic.

-The White House statement comes as Kelly and other top administration officials are facing questions about why they did not act to remove deputy chief of staff Rob Porter from his position after they found out about allegations that Porter struck his two-ex-wives while they were married.
+Kelly and other top administration officials are facing questions about why they did not act to remove Porter from his position after they found out about allegations that Porter struck his two-ex-wives while they were married.

 Senior aides knew for months about the allegations levied against Porter, even as his stock in the West Wing continued to rise, multiple sources have told CNN.
-Porter denied the allegations but resigned on Wednesday.

 Even after the allegations surfaced publicly, sources told CNN that Kelly did not urge Porter to resign or seek to force him out.
 Instead, the White House released a statement from Kelly praising Porter's character.